scikit-image/scikit-image/INSTALL.rst

 2. Mac OSX on x86 processors
 3. Linux 64 bit on x86 processors

-Since Windows 32 bit on x86 processros remains a popular platform, we continue to support it for the time being.
+Since Windows 32 bit on x86 processors remains a popular platform, we continue to support it for the time being.
 However, we strongly recommend all users of Windows 32 bit begin to switch over to Windows 64 bit if they can.